didillysquat/VTK2022/README.md

 - You must have root access to be able to install the programs
 - It is difficult to work with multiple versions of programs (i.e. v0.1.3 vs v0.1.4)

 There are several ways to overcome the above issues.
 One is to download the source code for programs or pre-compiled programs and install these in a local directory.
 While this solves the problem of root access and the program will only be installed for your use, it still doesn't help us with managing multiple version of programs.
-It can also be difficult to download the source code of some programs and get it to complile correctly often due to dependency issues.
+It can also be difficult to download the source code of some programs and get it to compile correctly often due to dependency issues.
 However, sometimes downloading a program and installing it yourself is the only option available to you.

 One of the first tasks we will need to undertake for our analysis is getting the sequencing data associated with the studies.